AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 Predict a sequence of output tokens for a given sequence of input tokens.

 ```
-RecurrentNeuralNetwork:predict(tableOfTokenInputSequenceArray: tokenInputSequenceArray[]): tokenOutputSequenceArray[]
+RecurrentNeuralNetwork:predict(tableOfTokenInputSequenceArray: tokenInputSequenceArray[], returnreturnOriginalOutput: boolean): tokenOutputSequenceArray[]
 ```

 #### Parameters:

-* tableOfTokenInputSequenceArray: An array containing a sequence of tokens.
+* tableOfTokenInputSequenceArray: An array containing sequences of tokens.

+* returnOriginalOutput: Set whether or not to return predicted matrices instead of value with highest probability.

 #### Returns:

-* tableOfTokenOutputSequenceArray: An array containing a sequence of tokens.
+* tableOfTokenOutputSequenceArray: An array containing sequences of tokens.

 ## Notes: